umarhassan-mitodl/res.tll-005-january-iap-2018/content/pages/how-to-speak.md

 ## Background

 Around 40 years ago, Professor Patrick Henry Winston ’65, SM ’67, PhD ’70 gave his first talk on _How to Speak_.
-As he wrote in this [Slice of MIT article from 2010](https://alum.mit.edu/slice/how-speak):
+As he wrote in this {{% resource_link "dd37cad5-31f7-4c3e-891a-2451cdd2be7e" "Slice of MIT article from 2010" %}}:

 Robert Sjoberg, SM ’81, made me do it.